 Any of these sound familiar?
 It’s easy to reach out to Vivian.

 Vivian partners with VPs, Directors, Senior Managers and PMOs (Project Management Office) to ensure complex human performance solutions strategically transfer back on the job to improve business unit performance and meet regulatory commitments.
 She utilizes the technical tools of project management: planning, monitoring, tracking, managing changes, adjusting to shifting priorities and timely sponsor decisions.
 And deploys the art of collaboration with System Owners and Department SMEs by using facilitation, negotiation, communication and resolving conflict skills set while managing stakeholders’ expectations for project success.

 (1) Instructional Systems Design customization to align learning needs strategically with business objectives (2) integration of a Robust Training Quality System with key cross-functional quality systems to ensure sustainable, repeatable and defendable business outcomes.

 * Change Management

 * Systems Thinking and Process Mapping Techniques

-I also serve as Trusted Advisor to the Board of Directors for GMP Training, Education Association, Inc. In my former role of Chief Learning Officer, I brought today’s technology to the “TEA” enabling more members to remain active by participating in online events such as GIG events, webinars, and the Linked In discussion group.
+Vivian also served as Trusted Advisor to the Board of Directors for GMP Training, Education Association, Inc. In my former role of Chief Learning Officer, I brought today’s technology to the “TEA” enabling more members to remain active by participating in online events such as GIG events, webinars, and the Linked-In discussion group.